Ascension (Don't Ever Wonder): Retrospective response

 In 2020, Christopher A. Daniel from Albumism stated that the song "keeps the groove in motion".
 AllMusic editor Stephen Cook named it one of the highlights from Maxwell's Urban Hang Suite.
 Daryl Easlea for BBC in 2009 felt it "was the rightful hit single".

 Music video

 The music video for the song was directed by American music video and television director and television producer Liz Friedlander.
 At the beginning, Maxwell stands alone, dancing in the dark in a room that is a large stage surrounded by white screens.
 As he begins to sing, the light slowly turns on the singer.
 He is dressed in a shiny gray outfit and a band is now performing around him on stage.
 Throughout the video, different people are entering the room through a large oval opening.
 Towards the end, these people are dancing among the musicians while Maxwell sings until the end of the video.
-The video for "Ascension (Don't Ever Wonder)" was later made available on Maxwell's official YouTube channel in 2009 and had generated more than 90 million views as of November 2023.
+The video for "Ascension (Don't Ever Wonder)" was later made available on Maxwell's official YouTube channel, remastered in 4K, in 2009 and had generated more than 132 million views as of late 2025.